20 Recipes for Using a Rotisserie Chicken

 Enjoy on a bed of lettuce, croissant, or sandwich bread/roll.

-Asian Cabbage Chicken Salad Are you a fan of salads that are low in calories, but full of flavor and crunch?
-I am a big fan of this Light Asian Cabbage-Chicken Salad, especially in the summer months.
+Asian Cabbage Chicken Salad – I am a big fan of pre-packaged Asian cabbage salad mixes, especially in the summer months.
 I also add shredded carrots and edamame to this recipe to give it a little more nutritional value, and it tastes even better the next day!
+You can also make your own with a bag of cole slaw, shredded carrots and purple cabbage.

 Garden Salad with Chicken – Obviously a great, healthy, low calorie option.
 We love to do a large dinner sized salad with our favorite veggies and toppings – usually cucumbers, carrots, bell peppers, broccoli slaw, romaine lettuce and/or Herb Mix, croutons, sea salt almonds and feta cheese.
 This is clearly customizable to your personal tastes, though!
 This is also great for pre-made Mason jar lunch salads too!